Infinity Search: Approximate Vector Search with Projections on q-Metric Spaces: Introduction

 \end{itemize}

-As per (C3), the canonical projection of (C2) is the only reasonable method that we can use to generate a $q$-metric space.
-This is to the extent that the Axioms of Projection and Transformation are reasonable, but it is difficult to argue that they are not.
-Regardless, (C4) states that the canonical projection preserves the nearest neighbor information which is the focus of our search problem.
+To the extent that the Axioms of Projection and Transformation are reasonable, the canonical projections are the only reasonable methods that we can use to generate a $q$-metric space \cite{segarra2019metricoriginal}.
+Regardless, (C3) states that the canonical projections respect nearest neighbors, which is all we need for search.

-The combination of contributions (C1)-(C4) dictates that we can project datasets into $\infty$-metric spaces with a canonical projection to search with logarithmic complexity.
-The hitch is that $q$-canonical projections require computation of $q$-shortest paths.
-This is not a problem for the dataset, but it is problem for the query.
-To compute $q$-distances between the query and the dataset we need to compare the query with all points in the dataset, defeating the purpose of using $\infty$-metric distances to reduce search complexity.
-We work around this problem with our fifth contribution:
+Contributions (C1)-(C3) dictate that we can project datasets into $q$-metric and $\infty$-metric spaces with a canonical projection to search with low complexity.
+The hitch is that canonical projections require computation of $q$-shortest paths or $\infty$-shortest paths.
+This can be precomputed for the data but doing so for a query requires that we first compute distances between the query and \emph{all} the points in the dataset.
+This defeats the purpose of using $q$-metric or $\infty$-metric distances to reduce search complexity.
+We work around this problem with our fourth contribution:

 \begin{itemize}